dcelaj/exercise-game-builder/GUIDE.md

 - frame, the image the camera currently sees (ndarray)
 - exercise, the integer alias of the current exercise being detected (see <code>enumoptions.py</code> to see what numbers correspond to what exercise)
-- ex_results, the results of the exercise classifier model (deque)
+- ex_results, the results of the exercise classifier model (a deque with length of 32, about 2 seconds worth of detections)

 Side note, if you're new to programming, this is an awful attitude to take with thread safety.
 <details>